 Student Spotlight: Cara Crew

-Bioethics entered my personal purview through direct experience with close family/friends who were facing tough decisions surrounding cancer treatments, neurotrauma, neurological diseases, abortion, IVF – to name a few.
-Through my own research I realized that bioethics went further than simply studying how these situations might converge with rising technological advancements.
-Bioethicists were also philosophers who aimed to provide guidance to persons grappling with extremely challenging medical decisions.
-Both ignited my exploration and decision to join LMU’s Bioethics Institute and community.
+Bioethics entered my purview through direct experience with close family and friends who were facing tough medical decisions such as; cancer treatments, neurotrauma, neurological diseases, abortion, IVF, and other end-of-life questions.
+Through research, I realized that bioethics went further than merely studying how these situations might converge with rising technological advancements.
+Bioethicists were also philosophers who aim to provide guidance to persons grappling with ethical conduct.
+This mission ignited my exploration and decision to join LMU’s Bioethics Institute and community.
 During my tenure in the program, I have gravitated to bioethical issues surrounding mental health and addiction, and the subsequent medical and ethical treatment of individuals within these populations.

 What is something about your personality that has contributed to your interest in bioethics?